MyMel2001/macproxy_plus_os9_release/README.md

 This fork of MacProxy Plus that is optimized for use in macOS 9.2.2 Internet Explorer.

+***NOTE: The ZIP code in my sample config is NOT my zip code, but one that is "close enough" for my weather use.***

 ### Demonstration Video of Original Project (on YouTube)

 <a href="https://youtu.be/f1v1gWLHcOk" target="_blank">